 “I pay a lot more attention to mileage and vertical gain than I do during the ski season, but I rely mostly on HR for pacing since mile splits are pretty irrelevant,” Perkins said.
 “On roads, I rarely pay attention to HR just because pace and effort are so much more directly correlated.”

 When considering a watch, the standard is to shy away from relying on an optical sensor HRM.
 The optical sensor sits on the underside of the watch and makes direct contact with the wrist.
+There are four different sorts of slot games in the world of online gambling.
+Indian o nline slots include everything from simple three-reel games based on the earliest slot machines to multi-payline and progressive slots with tons of extra features and ways to win.
+Take a look at the best slots in India here for an overview of each.
 Even with technological advances, optical sensors still do not rival the accuracy of using a traditional chest strap to measure heart rate.
 (Trail Runner Magazine ran a solid story on why optical HRMs still struggle with accuracy.)

 “But here’s the big problem—the errors are not consistent,” David Roche wrote in Trail Runner about the inconsistent readings from wrist positioned optical HRM sensors.
 “If it was always 5% low or 5% high, we could use that information (you’re probably having flashbacks to the accuracy v. precision distinction from high-school science class).
 Instead, it’s all over the place, and since 5% is an average, sometimes it might read 190 or something that makes an athlete write a panicked entry in their training log.